 It's good to see they hired the same singer for the opening theme, Kanako Itou but I don't think it can beat the prequel's OP theme although the lyrics suit the show well.
 As far as art is concerned, it's the same studio as the prequel but again, Huke's unique style from the game is better in my opinion which you see a hint of in the OP.
 Anime's style is a lot simpler but the quality's consistent so that's good.
 The team also paid a lot of attention to detail too because if you if you fall back to previous episodes after a big reveal you can see the same art was used before, possibly as a hint.
 I also think it was a good decision to use a 3D model for AI Kurisu so that she looks like the "live portrait" tech used in a lot of visual novel games these days.
 It also has its fan service scenes from the ladies just like the prequel but they're also just as rare so it's not enough to ruin the show.
 Soundtrack is a mix of the prequel and new tracks but they're all good to listen to.
 It was hard to recognise Kana Hanazawa's voice as Mayuri who also plays Naho from Orange.
 On the other hand, it's hard not to think of Okabe as Ryuuji from Persona 5 or Dazai from Bungo Stray Dogs since they're all played by Mamoru Miyano and sound alike.

 There's no Dr. Pepper sponsor this time but if you enjoyed the prequel, you'll enjoy this.
 Even if you've played through every branch in the visual novel, it'll be a good watch too.
-It's that good and extends on the true ending a bit too so that it's ties up well with the prequel.
+It's that good and extends on the true ending a bit that ties up well with the prequel.
 There are the odd scenes after the credits too so don't miss out.
 Then there's also a bonus OVA released with the blu-ray which takes place after episode 10 but it's missable because it's a fan service "Valentine's Day" episode with your usual girls can't cook joke.

 Worth A Watch